Skip to Content

 All announcements from Odoo Partner Day DACH 2026

-Odoo is expanding its German footprint with a new office in Munich, set to open in Q4.Â
+Odoo is heading south, with a brand new Munich office to open in the fourth quarter of 2026.

-During the opening keynote, Odoo announced major regional compliance updates for Germany, Austria, and Switzerland ahead of the Odoo 20 release:
+Odoo announced major regional compliance updates for Germany, Austria, and Switzerland ahead of the Odoo 20 release:

 Native lines-of-code counter added to Odoo 20